Berkana BodyWorks

 Sprains and dislocations typically result from falls.
 It's natural to reach your arm out to catch yourself when falling, but the impact can strain or tear the shoulder ligaments.
 If the impact is severe enough, the humerus may be knocked right out of the socket and the shoulder becomes dislocated.
 OUCH!

-With a severe trauma, the bones may actually fracture or break.
+With severe trauma, the bones may actually fracture or break.
 The collarbone is most likely to break, although the humerus can sometimes break as well.
 When this happens, the arm needs to be immobilized.
 Fractures can take up to three months to heal.

 Whenever you have a shoulder problem, you tend to limit your movement to minimize the pain.
-This can lead to frozen shoulder.
+This can lead to a frozen shoulder.
 Your shoulder becomes stiff and you quickly lose mobility.
 It can soon become extremely painful to lift your arm.
 If you develop a frozen shoulder, it will take a long time and lots of therapy to regain your normal movement.
 Sometimes surgery is the only option.
 The best medicine in this case is prevention.
 As soon as you develop any pain or discomfort in your shoulder, see your massage therapist immediately for assessment and treatment.
 Don't risk getting this serious and debilitating shoulder condition.

 A QUICK ANATOMY LESSON